Updated on 8/29/2023

 Reporting scammers for criminal behavior is great after you know you’ve been targeted, but what can you do to prevent a scammer from reaching clients in the first place?
 Two words: branded calls.

-Branded Communication is First Orion’s solution to reducing the number of unknown and scam-tagged calls to your customers.
+Branded Communication is First Orion’s solution to reducing the number of unknown calls to your customers.
 It’s simple: customers that don’t know who’s calling them won’t answer their phones.
 We’ve found that 87% of people say they won’t answer their phones if they don’t know who’s calling.

 Customers who won't answer an unknown number